erf-model/ERF/Docs/sphinx_doc/Plotfiles.rst

 Examples of Usage
 -----------------

+-  **erf.plotfile_type** = *amrex*

 -  **erf.plot_file** = *plt_run*

 -  **erf.plot_int** = 10

-   means that plot files (really directories) starting with the prefix “*plt_run*” will be generated every 10 level-0 time steps.
-If using amrex format, that directory names will be *plt_run00000*, *plt_run00010*, *plt_run00020*, etc.  If using HDF5 format, the names will have ".h5" appended.
-If using NetCDF format, the names of the directories will as specified for the native amrex format, but the NetCDF files will be sorted by refinement level within the plt_run00000 directory, for example.
+   means that native plot files (actually directories) starting with the prefix “*plt_run*” will be generated every 10 level-0 time steps.
+If using amrex format, that directory names will be *plt_run00000*, *plt_run00010*, *plt_run00020*, etc.  If using HDF5 format, the names will have ".h5" appended;  if using NetCDF format, the names will have ".nc" appended.

+   In addition, while the amrex plotfiles will contain data at all of the refinement levels,  NetCDF files are separated by level.